 Mobile is hot, and Android is even hotter

 Upon hearing my thesis topic, there is always the question of “Why Mobile?” which is quickly followed by “Why Android?”
 Especially in the United States, where iPhone seems more dominant and Windows Phone is making its entrance into the market, Android may seem like an odd choice.
-But in reality, Android actually has a larger market share, even the United States, where iPhones do their best.
+But in reality, Android actually has a larger market share, even in the United States, where iPhones do their best.
 But in my particular case, Android is an even more obvious choice, because I have a full year’s worth of Android experience (two Junior Papers and a summer internship, along with other assorted projects), compared to zero iPhone experience.
 So not only would an Android tool appeal to a larger audience, but also, it would better suit my skills.

 Entry cost for Android development is high